 It is important to also consider the other side.
 This is not a sign of weakness; it is a sign of strength, and of you being grounded in your profession and the desire to give the client’s what they most need, which is honest advice and not a cheerleader.

-It is an act of love to be truthful and honest about what is really going on at the moment for your clients.
-Making sure you are not losing a sense of yourself when you are deciding what the client needs right now.
+It is an act of love to be truthful and honest about what is really going on in the moment for your clients.
+And making sure you are not losing a sense of yourself when you are deciding what the client needs right now.
 Is that something I can provide?
 Can I do my best work with this client?
+If you are truly doing your best work, you are

 What story do you want to tell?